Gibbs point processes on path space: existence, cluster expansion and uniqueness: Uniqueness via the Kirkwood--Salsburg equations

 \subsection{Uniqueness domain}

 We can now state the main result of this section.
-Recall that, both for the uniform and the non-uniform Ruelle bound setting we have a critical threshold $\zCrit>0$ such that for any $z\in(0,\zCrit)$, the Kirkwood--Salsburg operator $\K_z$ is a contraction in $\Banach$.
-In the former case $\msb{c}>0$ is a constant, while in the latter it is a non-negative function $\msb{c}:\states\to \IR_+$.
+Recall that, for any $\beta>0$, we have a critical threshold $\zCrit>0$ such that for any $z\in(0,\zCrit)$, the Kirkwood--Salsburg operator $\K_z$ is a contraction in $\Banach$.